Our Southern Shark Week Table

-Here I use the same technique using Sockeye Salmon.
+Here I use the same technique using the Sockeye Salmon.

-Coat the fish with the melted butter on both sides and season the flesh side first as this is the side you will present or will face up on your plate.
+Coat the fish with the melted butter on both sides and season the flesh side first as this is the side you will present, or will be face up on your plate.